 The word ‘apiculture’ comes from the Latin word ‘apis’ meaning bee.
-So, apiculture or beekeeping is the care and management of honey bees for the production of honey and wax.
-Bees are bred commercially in apiaries that are areas where a lot of beehives can be placed.
-Apiaries can be set up in areas where there are sufficient bee pastures which are flora consisting of some wild shrubs, fruit orchards and cultivated crops etc.
+So, apiculture or beekeeping is the care and management of honey bees for the production of honey and the wax.
+In this method of apiculture, bees are bred commercially in apiaries, an area where a lot of beehives can be placed.
+Apiaries can be set up in areas where there are sufficient bee pastures which are flora consisting of some wild shrubs, fruit orchards, cultivated crops etc.

 Bees are mainly reared for an edible product i.e. honey.
 Besides that, we also obtain beeswax through beekeeping.
 Bees produce honey from the sugary secretions of plants.
 Although honey is an important ingredient in many food dishes, beeswax holds a lot of commercial significance too.
-It is used in cosmetic and medical industry, as well as a coating for cheese and as a food additive.
-It is also an ingredient for candles, shoe polish, furniture polish, etc.
+It is used in the cosmetic and medical industry, as well as a coating for cheese and as a food additive.
+It is also used as a main component for making candles, preparing polishes for the shoe, furniture, etc.

 In a colony, there are 10000 to 60000 bees!
 But all of them do not collect nectar- there is a strict division of labor.
-The queen bee lays thousands of eggs that hatch to become the new bees in the hive and are fertilized by the drones.
+The adult, mated female bee lays thousands of eggs that hatch and new bees are produced in the hive and are fertilized by the drones.
 The drone bees are male and their job is only to help in fertilizing the eggs laid by the queen, and the worker bees do the actual work of collecting nectar.

-- Apis dorsata: It is a giant bee and yields about 37 kg of honey per colony.
+- Apis dorsata: It is also referred to as the rock bee.
+It is a giant bee and produces about 38 to 40 kg of honey per colony.

-- Apis indica: It can be easily domesticated and is most commonly used for honey production.
+- Apis indica: It is also referred to as the Indian bee.
+It can be easily domesticated and is most commonly used for honey production.
 The annual yield of honey is 2 to 5 kg per colony.

-- Apis florea: It rarely stings and thus honey extraction from its hive is easy.
+- Apis florea: It is also referred to as the little bee.
+It rarely stings and thus honey extraction from its hive is easy.
 It produces about 1 kg of honey per colony per year.

-- Apis mellifera: This species has a very typical dance routine to indicate food availability, and like the little bee, stings less.
+- Apis mellifera: It is also referred to as the Italian bee.
+This species has a very typical dance routine to indicate food availability, and like the little bee, stings less.
 As the common name suggests, this species is not local.
 However, because of the high amount of honey produced, it is often reared by beekeepers.

 Practise This Question